aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ---

-## Step 2: Run the Tool
+## Step 2: Run the Diagnostic

-- You can start the IT Diagnostic Tool in one of two ways:
+- You can start the Support Info Tool in one of two ways:

   - Open the local folder and double-click the executable file (`IT-Diagnostic Tool.exe`)